mmarius/mmarius.github.io/_pages/about.md

 social: true
 ---

-I am a last year PhD student at the [Language Science and Technology Department](https://www.uni-saarland.de/en/department/lst.html) of [Saarland University](https://www.uni-saarland.de/en/home.html).
+I am a final-year PhD student at the [Language Science and Technology Department](https://www.uni-saarland.de/en/department/lst.html) of [Saarland University](https://www.uni-saarland.de/en/home.html).
 I am also a member of the [Saarbrücken Graduate School of Computer Science](https://www.graduateschool-computerscience.de/) and the [SFB 1102: Information Density and Linguistic Encoding](http://www.sfb1102.uni-saarland.de/).
 My advisor is [Dietrich Klakow](https://scholar.google.de/citations?user=_HtGYmoAAAAJ&hl=en&oi=ao).

 My research is concerned with representation learning and machine learning in the field of natural language processing (NLP).
 I’m interested in providing a better understanding of machine learning applied to NLP, particularly in the context of pre-trained and fine-tuned neural language models.